Goodness5/hngx/image_gallery/README.md

    - `-a localhost`: Specifies the host to use.
    - `-p 3000`: Specifies the port (you can change it if you prefer a different port).
    - `--ssl`: Enables HTTPS.
-   - `--cert` and `--key`: Specify the paths to your SSL certificate and key files.
+   - `--cert` and `--key`: Specify the paths to your SSL certificate and key files. -->

-## Step 4: Access Your Next.js App

-Your Next.js app should now be accessible via `https://localhost:3000`.

-## Note

-- This setup is intended for local development purposes only.
-When deploying your application to a production environment, you should obtain a valid SSL certificate from a trusted certificate authority.